hsutter/cppfront/docs/cpp2/expressions.md

 ## `as` — safe casts and conversions

 An `x as T` expression allows safe type casts. `x` must be an object or expression, and `T` must be a type.
-Like `is`, `as` supports both static and dynamic typing, including customization, with support for standard library types like `std::variant`, `std::optional`, `std::expected`, and `std::any` provided out of the box.
+Like `is`, `as` supports both static and dynamic typing, including customization, with support for standard library dynamic types like `std::variant`, `std::optional`, `std::expected`, and `std::any` provided out of the box.
 For example:

 ``` cpp title="Example: Using as"
 main: () = {